Image icon for Everypaw's claim information page

 The Portal is also home to the forms you need to claim for your policy’s additional benefits.

 Log in and head to the Claims section.
-There you can complete and submit your online claim form.
-Once you’ve submitted it, we’ll automatically email it to your vet and look to get your claim covered ASAP.
+There, you can complete and submit your online claim form.
+Once you’ve submitted it, we’ll automatically email it to your vet and look to get your claim covered.

 Log in to the Pet Portal

-You do need to be registered for the Pet Portal to make the most of its features, including submitting online vet fee claims.
+You must be registered for the Pet Portal to make the most of its features, including submitting online vet fee claims.

 If you need to make a claim for one of your policy’s additional benefits, you'll find the claim forms you need to download in the Claims section of the Pet Portal.